Sayem995/thermostat-1/README.md

 So i don't freeze

 As a user
 I want the maximum temperature to be 25 when I turn power saving mode on so that I can save money

+As a user
+I want the maximum temperature to be 32 when i don't have power saving mode on so that i don't get a heatstroke

 ```